yesworld/starter-server-nest/README.md

 $ yarn
 ```

 - Copy and rename `.env.example` to `.env`.
-Setup database settings inside this file
+Setup database settings inside this file.
 - If **SyncOrm is false** `TYPEORM_SYNCHRONIZE = false`, then run `yarn run sync` or `npm run sync` command for create tables in your DB.

 ## Running the app